Data analysis is now a priority for businesses, and choosing the right data analysis tool is key to turning troves of data into usable information.

 Talend offers a free open-source version and various commercial alternatives.

-Microsoft Excel is used to filter, organize, and visualize quantitative data, making it the perfect tool for performing simple data analysis.
+Microsoft Excel can be used to filter, organize, and visualize quantitative data, making it the perfect tool for performing simple data analysis.
+You can use a wide range of formulas, filters, and create pivot tables, charts and graphs, to synthesize the data you’ve gathered.
 But there’s a limit to the amount of data that Excel can handle, so you may need more powerful tools if you’d like to analyze data at scale.

 Airtable is a user-friendly cloud collaboration tool defined as “part spreadsheet, part database”.
 It provides data analysis and data visualization functions (like other traditional spreadsheet tools) but with a powerful database on the backend.
 By using “views”, you can easily interact with the database to manage, track, and find data.
 Plus, developers can connect Airtable with other apps through an API.